A Trajectory-Based Bayesian Approach to Multi-Objective Hyperparameter Optimization with Epoch-Aware Trade-Offs: Introduction

 \section{Introduction}

 With the expanding complexity of machine learning (ML) models, there is a significant surge in the demand for Hyperparameter Optimization (HPO).
-This surge is not only in pursuit of model prediction accuracy but also for ensuring the computational efficiency and robustness of models in real-world scenarios, which leads to the Multi-Objective Hyperparameter Optimization (MOHPO) \citep{eggensperger2021hpobench,karl2022multi,morales2023survey}.
+This surge is not only in pursuit of model prediction accuracy but also for ensuring the computational efficiency and robustness of models in real-world scenarios, which leads to the optimization task of finding the trade-off hyperparameter settings among multiple competing objectives $\bm{f} = \{f_1, \dots,f_k\}$, known as Multi-Objective Hyperparameter Optimization (MOHPO) \citep{eggensperger2021hpobench,karl2023multi,morales2023survey}.
+While MOHPO focuses solely on tuning hyperparameters $\bm{x}$, we extend this framework at its core by jointly tuning $\bm{x}$ and training epochs $t$, i.e., effectively optimizing objectives $\bm{f}(\bm{x}, t)$, to uncover superior trade-offs that emerge during iterative training (see Section \ref{sec-EMOHPO} for more details).

 Addressing HPO has long been challenging as it involves resource-intensive model training that prevents optimizers from exhaustively exploring the hyperparameter space.
-In this context, Bayesian Optimization (BO) has become increasingly popular \citep{bergstra2011algorithms,srinivas2009gaussian}.
+In this context, Bayesian Optimization (BO) has become increasingly popular \citep{srinivas2009gaussian,bergstra2011algorithms,levesque2016bayesian,foldager2023role}.
 This approach builds a probabilistic surrogate model, e.g., Gaussian Process (GP) \citep{williams2006gaussian}, for the objective and samples a new solution by maximizing an acquisition function formulated by the prediction and uncertainty of the surrogate model.
-Due to the sample efficiency of BO, many research works have extended it in different ways to Multi-Objective BO (MOBO) and successfully applied to solve MOHPO \citep{belakaria2019max,daulton2020differentiable,daulton2021parallel}.

-Nevertheless, conventional BO methods require observing the model performance that is fully trained after a maximum number of epochs, which could potentially lead to a waste of computational resources if early indications suggest sub-optimal performance.
+Nevertheless, traditional BO methods require observing the model performance that is fully trained after a maximum number of epochs, which could potentially lead to a waste of computational resources if early indications suggest sub-optimal performance.
 In general, the training behind many ML models is an iterative learning procedure where a gradient-based optimizer updates the model epoch by epoch.
-This procedure allows users to delineate a learning curve for any hyperparameter setting by epoch-wisely monitoring the intermediate model performance (see Figure \ref{fig-example}(A) and (B)), benefiting from which the literature has presented a set of epoch-efficient single-objective BO methods \citep{swersky2014freeze,dai2019bayesian,nguyen2020bayesian,belakaria2023bayesian} to avoid computational waste.
-Unfortunately, to the best of our knowledge, there remains a gap in multi-objective research that fully accounts for iterative learning procedures.
+This procedure allows users to delineate a learning curve for any hyperparameter setting by epoch-wisely monitoring the intermediate model performance (see Figure \ref{fig-example}(A) and (B)), benefiting from which prior research has introduced a set of epoch-efficient single-objective BO methods \citep{swersky2014freeze,dai2019bayesian,nguyen2020bayesian,belakaria2023bayesian} to avoid computational waste.